River Fishing in Yorkshire

 Bead-head nymphs, Peeping Caddis and Shrimps in a variety of sizes are the best sub-surface patterns.
 Weighted nymphs for grayling are essential.

-Recommended outfit: 8.5ft rod, of 4-5wt, with floating line and tippet to 2lb/8x.
-Waders not required at Mulberry Whin but can be useful.
+Recommended outfit: 8.5ft/9ft rod, of 4-5wt, with floating line and tippet to 5lb/4x.
+Waders are not required but may be useful.
+A long handled net is recommended.

 Places of interest